Ortham/json-schema-env-config/README.md

 * arrays may be given as JSON or CSV.
 JSON is tried first.
 * the `integer` JSON Schema `type` value must be a number with no fractional
-  part: unlike the JSON Schema specification, an exponent will be accepted.
+  part: unlike earlier JSON Schema specifications, an exponent will be accepted.

 If a property can have multiple types (e.g. `type` is set to an array of strings, or a keyword like `anyOf` is used with different types), then the